Groups, Orders, and Dynamics: An Application: Ordering Solvable Groups

 {\underline{Case II.}} Every nontrivial element of $R$ is fixed-point free.

-In this case, the action of $R$ is semiconjugate to that of a dense group of translations, thus it preserves a Radon measure $\nu$ without atoms that is unique up to a scalar factor.
+In this case, the action of $R$ is continuously semiconjugate to that of a dense group of translations, thus it preserves a Radon measure $\nu$ without atoms that is unique up to a scalar factor.
 Moreover, $h$ does not preserve $\nu$, otherwise we would have $\tau_\nu(g^{\ell-1})=\tau_\nu(g^{-1}hgh^{-1})=0$, contradicting the fact that $g^{\ell-1}$ acts freely.
-Thus, the dynamical realization of $\preceq$ is semiconjugate to (the action given by) a faithful embedding of $BS(1,\ell)$ into $\mathrm{Aff}_+(\mathbb R)$, and the left-order $\preceq$ coincides with a left-order induced from this affine action.
-The fact that $\preceq$ is non-isolated in this case follows from Corollary \ref{cor:affine}.
+Thus, the dynamical realization of $\preceq$ is semiconjugate to (the action given by) a faithful embedding of $BS(1,\ell)$ into $\mathrm{Aff}_+(\mathbb R)$, and the left-order $\preceq$ coincides with a left-order induced from this affine action. \vsp

-Notice that the affine-like orders of Case II approximate the Conradian ones of Case I just by letting the first comparison point tending to either $-\infty$ or $\infty$.
+Note that, in Case I above, the fact that $\preceq$ is non-isolated follows from Proposition \ref{simple-alcanza}, since $BS(1,\ell)$ is not a Tararin group.
+More concretely, one readily sees that there is a sequence of affine-like orders coming from Case II that approximate $\preceq$; namely, it suffices to choose the first comparison point tending to either $-\infty$ or $\infty$.
+Note also that the fact that the orders arising in Case II are non-isolated follows from Corollary \ref{cor:affine}.

 It is worth pointing out that the description above --as well as its proof-- applies not only to dynamical realizations of left-orders, but also to general (faithful) actions on the line with no global fixed point.
 Such an action is hence either without crossings (with $R$ being the subgroup of elements having fixed points) or semiconjugate to an affine action.
 (See \cite{rivas} for more details on this.)